balqisbtrys/Year1-Sem1/ULRS1032 - Integrity and Anti-Corruption Course/README.md

 <br> Chapter 10 - Laporkan Rasuah, Langkah Pencegahan dan Inisiatif Kerajaan
 <br> Chapter 11 - Institusi Sosial dalam Pembudayaan Integriti dan Anti-Rasuah

+### 🌟Reflection
+This course enhanced my awareness of integrity, ethics, and accountability in both personal and professional contexts.
+I learned about the importance of ethical decision-making, and strategies to prevent corruption.
+It encouraged me to reflect on my own values and consider how I can contribute to promoting honesty and fairness in academic, workplace, and community environments.
+I feel more prepared to make responsible choices and uphold ethical standards in the future.